privacyguides/privacyguides.org/docs/basics/hardware.md

 Privacy screens are a film you can put over your normal screen so that the screen is only visible from a certain angle.
 These are good if your threat model includes others peeking at your screen, but it is not foolproof as anyone could just move to a different viewing angle and see what's on your screen.

+### Presence Sensing

+Some laptops are able to [detect](https://support.microsoft.com/en-us/windows/managing-presence-sensing-settings-in-windows-11-82285c93-440c-4e15-9081-c9e38c1290bb) when you're present and can lock automatically when you aren't sitting in front of the screen.
+You should check the settings in your OS to see if your computer supports this feature.

 ### Purchasing Privately

 The best way to purchase your hardware privately is to go to a physical store, rather than ordering it to your address.
 This way you don't have to give your address.